abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Oem property

 In the context of this clause, the term OEM refers to any company, manufacturer, or organization that is providing or defining an extension to the DMTF-published schema and functionality for Redfish.
 The base schema for Redfish-specified resources include an empty complex type property called "Oem" whose value can be used to encapsulate one or more OEM-specified complex properties.
-The Oem property in the standard Redfish schema is thus a predefined placeholder that is available for OEM-specific property definitions.
+The Oem property in the standard Redfish Schema is thus a predefined placeholder that is available for OEM-specific property definitions.

 Correct use of the Oem property requires defining the metadata for an OEM-specified complex type that can be referenced within the Oem property.
 The following fragment is an example of an XML schema that defines a pair of OEM-specific properties under the complex type "AnvilType1".
 (Other schema elements that would typically be present, such as XML and OData schema description identifiers, are not shown in order to simplify the example).